makerdao/community/governance/polls/Atlas Edit Weekly Cycle Proposal - May 12, 2025.md

 - _**Clarify SKY Staking Parameters** - Clarifies where SKY Staking parameters will be specified when SKY Staking launches._
 - _**Add Documentation Regarding Approval Of Upgrade From MKR To SKY** - Adds documentation regarding the vote by MKR holders to approve the upgrade from MKR to SKY as the governance token of the Protocol._
 - _**Update Documentation Regarding Legacy Brands** - Updates the documentation regarding legacy brands to reflect the deprecation of MKR as the governance token of the Protocol._
+- **Include New Vote Delegate Factory Contract In MKR To SKY Upgrade Plan** - Adds the deployment of the new Vote Delegate Factory contract to the MKR to SKY upgrade plan.
 ## Outcomes

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation for Atlas Edit Weekly Cycle Proposals is currently set to **20,000 MKR**.